Analysis | Sen. Cassidy’s impeachment trial vote shows he might want to be a bipartisan dealmaker

 Last week he joined nine other Republicans at the first White House meeting President Biden convened with members of Congress, telling reporters afterward that the new president was “very gracious” to the GOP group.

-The centrist Republicans appear to have lost this initial round of negotiations as Biden has sided with Senate Majority Leader Charles E. Schumer (D-N.Y.) and House Speaker Nancy Pelosi (D-Calif.) to push through, solely with Democratic votes, a $1.9 trillion pandemic relief package.
+The centrist Republicans appear to have lost in this initial round of negotiations — Biden has sided with Senate Majority Leader Charles E. Schumer (D-N.Y.) and House Speaker Nancy Pelosi (D-Calif.) to push through, solely with Democratic votes, a $1.9 trillion pandemic relief package.

-Cassidy compared the temporary breakdown in bipartisanship to marriage when reporters asked about the go-it-alone approach by Democrats.
+Cassidy compared the breakdown in bipartisanship to marriage when reporters asked about the go-it-alone approach by Democrats.
 “Obviously the essence of any relationship is talking,” he said last week.

 In the next few days, Cassidy must decide what his prescription is for Trump’s behavior.
-He said that while sitting next to Sen. Ted Cruz (R-Texas) Tuesday, he took notes and asked if Trump’s lawyers were as bad as he thought.
+He said that while sitting next to Sen. Ted Cruz (R-Tex.) on Tuesday, he took notes and asked whether Trump’s attorneys were as bad as he thought.

 They were.